fleemaja/ruby_chess/README.md

 ##To Play:

-Download the zip of the full project, navigate to the project directory, and type:
+Download the zip of the full project, navigate to the project directory, and type the following to play:

     ruby game.rb

-to play.

 Please note that Ruby Chess relies on the colorize gem in order to work.
 Ensure that this gem is installed before running.